mwanakijiji/dewarp/docs/dewarp_soln.rst

 Dewarping
 =================

+Okay, now we're going to move past the make_dirs() function in the template script and actually try to remap a FITS frame onto a smoothed basis.

 **********
 Requirements
 **********

-A FITS frame of sources which can be centroided like PSFs).
+A FITS frame of sources which can be centroided like PSFs.
 Image should be dark-subtracted and bad-pixel corrected so that the centroiding will work right.
 A useable frame may look like this: